 What can you do to help your children?

-Here are 10 things you can do to help a child with itch:
+Here are 10 things you can do to help a child with the itch:

 -Give your child something to play with during the day to occupy their hands.
 Toy cars, Barbie dolls, small balls or any hand toys can keep their hands busy.
 This will reduce the chance for them to scratch their skin.

-- Cover your kids in thick moisturizers before going into the cold weather.
+6. Cover your kids with thick moisturizers before going into the cold weather.

-- Place moisturizers or topical medication in the refrigerator.
-The cool sensation helps to relieve itch.
+7. Place moisturizers or topical medication in the refrigerator.
+The cool sensation helps to relieve the itch.

-- Call your doctor.
-He or she may recommend over-the-counter oral or topical antihistamines, such as Benadryl, for relief.
-The doctor may even prescribe stronger medication for comfort relief.
+Your doctor can recommend over-the-counter oral or topical antihistamines, such as Benadryl, for relief.
+The doctor may even prescribe a stronger medication for comfort relief.